akshaynexus/statement-parser/README.md

 Parse bank and credit card statements.

-For English USD only (currently at least).
+For English USD, AED only (currently at least).

 See the [Parsers](#parsers) section below for the available parsers.